Going to AWS re:Invent 2024?

 Plan: 0 to add, 0 to change, 1 to destroy.

-To destroy a specific EC2 instance (demo_vm_1), the --target argument can be supplied to the destroy command with the resource path to identify the correct resource as below.
+To destroy a specific EC2 instance (demo_vm_1), the --target argument can be supplied to the destroy command with the resource path to identify the correct resource as shown below.

 terraform destroy --target aws_instance.demo_vm_1